Cannonball (LIRR train): Dual-mode service (2013–present)

 In 2015, the Federal Railroad Administration investigated concerns of safety due to crowding aboard the Cannonball; some runs of the train were reported to be filled at almost 150% capacity in the non-reserved section.
-Beginning that season, the LIRR had allocated three cars to Hamptons Reserve service, rather than two as in previous years.
+Beginning that season, the LIRR had allocated three cars to Hamptons Reserve service, rather than two, as in previous years.
 The LIRR responded to these concerns by imposing new restrictions on oversized luggage, effective beginning with the train's run on August 21.
-Despite these restrictions, excess loading – and thereby passengers not having seats – remained an issue aboard the Cannonball, as well as aboard other Montauk Branch trains during the summer; the MTA reported that it could not augment service on the branch due to operational constraints.
+Despite these restrictions, excess loading – and thereby passengers not having seats – remained an issue aboard the Cannonball, as well as other Montauk Branch trains during the summer; the MTA reported that it could not augment service on the branch due to operational constraints.

 The Cannonball was suspended for the entirety of the 2020 season due to the COVID-19 pandemic.
 The train resumed operating in 2021; it carried approximately 585 passengers on its first run of the season on Memorial Day weekend.
 However, Hamptons Reserve service was not reinstated, and thus only unreserved seating has been available aboard the train following its restoration.
 Although ridership patterns have changed and overall LIRR ridership has not fully recovered following the pandemic, the Cannonball transported roughly 1,575 passengers east on Memorial Day weekend in 2023, a figure comparable to pre-pandemic levels.
 At the beginning of the 2024 season, the LIRR officially branded its seasonal Thursday afternoon express train, which also runs nonstop from Penn Station to Westhampton en route to Montauk, as the Thursday Cannonball.